 Before entering into this rather abstract discussion on dysfunctional and dangerous ideologies, here are what I consider a few essential axioms.

 1: Like with evolution, belief systems compete against each other… yet those that survive are not necessarily the most rational but those that are best suited to their environment.
-In this case, the environment may be the human need to make life meaningful and to hope there's cosmic justice for "moral" behavior... but also a social environment where self-serving power seeks justifications for its own immoral, at times inhumane, behavior.
+In this case, the environment may be the human need to make life meaningful and to hope there's cosmic justice for "moral" behavior... but also a social environment, where self-serving power seeks justifications for its own immoral, often inhumane, behavior.
 The combination these and other environmental factors leads to belief systems that may be widely accepted completely divorced from reality and contain internal contradictions adherents remain blind to.

 2: The most compelling yet insidious of belief systems are those that seemingly have explanations for everything.
 An example was the medieval belief that everything could be explained as a cosmic battleground between Good and Evil.
 If one dared question that belief, it was assumed they were under the influence of Evil.
 While certainly not alone, Ayn Rand’s Objectivism would certainly fall into this category.
 Free Market fundamentalists believe that even market failures are proof of the infallibility of market forces turning economics into a religion.